 We have several tutorials that may help you create DVDs to work with our synchronizers, including one that explains the simplest method of making DVDs so that you don't have to program the synchronizer at all..

 Our DVDplay series of intelligent DVD synchronizers are small programmable devices that control multiple Pioneer industrial DVD video players in repeating loops.
-They support all three of Pioneer's current and past models, DVD-V7200 (discontinued), DVD-V7300D (sold in Europe and Australia), and the DVD-V7400 (sold in USA).
+They support all three of Pioneer's past models, DVD-V7200 (discontinued), DVD-V7300D (sold in Europe and Australia), and the DVD-V7400 (sold in USA).
 The synchronizers are available in various configurations to control any number of DVD players.
 They allow multi-image installations to start all of the DVD players at exactly the same time, and stay in sync with each other for the duration of the program.
 The DVDplay modules can be used to play the multi-channel show in a continuous loop, with the players being re-synchronized at the start of each loop.
 They can also be hooked up to an external trigger device, like a switch or a sensor, so that the show starts on cue.